siddarthsh/csswokecms2/README.md

 # JeezCMS

-Node.js Content Management System using MongoDB
+Node.js Content Management System with MongoDB

 ## Libraries Used
 These are the following libraries/APIs I've used in this project, if you're starting with editing my code, make sure you know how to work with these :